ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/bulk-insert/how-to-work-with-bulk-insert-operation.dotnet.markdown

 There are several limitations to the API:

-* Entity **Id** must be provided at the client side.
+* Entity **Id** must be provided by the client.
 The client by default will use the HiLo generator in order to generate the **Id**.
-* Transactions are per batch, not per operation and DTC transactions are not supported.
+* Transactions are per batch, not per operation, and DTC transactions are not supported.
 * Documents inserted using bulk-insert will not raise notifications.
 More about `Changes API` can be found [here](../changes-api).
 * Document Updates and Reference Checking must be explicitly turned on (see `BulkInsertOptions`).
 * `AfterCommit` method in `Put Triggers` will be not executed in contrast to `AllowPut`, `AfterPut` and `OnPut`.